Associate Professor of Sociology

 Ph.D., Syracuse University

 B.S., Wilson College

-In addition to teaching general classes in sociology, Banerjee offers courses on gender and global political economy, migration, social theory and a first-year seminar on Bollywood and globalization.
-She is also affiliated with Smith's Study of Women and Gender (SWG) and the South Asia Concentration.
+Banerjee has received the Sherrerd Prize for Excellence in Teaching and the annual Teaching Award from the Student Government Association (SGA) at Smith.
+In addition to teaching general classes in sociology, Banerjee offers courses on gender and global political economy, migration, social theory and a colloquium on Bollywood and globalization.
+She is also affiliated with Smith's Study of Women and Gender (SWG) and the South Asian Studies Minor.